Cornwall Park timeline

 22 June 1912

 Sir John passes away aged 94.
-A further 2.6 hectares of land is transferred to the park trustees atop Maungakiekie for his burial site.
+A small section of land is transferred to the park trustees atop Maungakiekie for his burial site.
 Sir John’s funeral contained the largest funeral procession in Auckland’s history.

 Acacia Cottage is moved from Shortland St to Cornwall Park and restored as a heritage building.